Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 3. Check your battery and battery terminals:

-- look for corrosion around the battery cables and make sure the terminals are tight. corrosion and loose terminals can act as resistance against electrical current, preventing the alternator to charge the battery, and eventually preventing your battery from starting the engine. if your battery is four years old or older, you make want to diagnose the battery and, if necessary, replace it.
+- Look for corrosion around the battery cables and make sure the terminals are tight.
+Corrosion and loose terminals can act as resistance against the electrical current, preventing the alternator to charge the battery, and eventually preventing your battery from starting the engine. if your battery is four years old or older, you make want to diagnose the battery and, if necessary, replace it.